Bond amounts and payments

 Managing bond payments in share houses

 The RTBA can only pay out a bond at the end of a rental agreement.
-Everyone named on a rental agreement will need to sign the bond claim form.
+Everyone who is a party to the bond must agree to the bond claim electronically on RTBA Online.

 When renters move in and out of a share house they need to transfer the names on the rental agreement with the rental provider.
 Then the rental provider must transfer the bond with the RTBA.